tanberry/samples/terraform-getting-started.md

 Terraform is a tool for defining and provisioning infrastructure as code (IaC) in a wide-range of environments, using a language known as HashiCorp Configuration Language (HCL).

 This quick-start topic is intended to help you learn the basics of getting started with Terraform.
-Following the steps below, you will create a configuration file using pre-defined resources in a Docker container, initialize and verify your instance, deploy the resources, and then destroy the infrastructure.
+Following the steps below, you will create a configuration file using pre-defined resources in a Docker container, initialize and verify your Terrafrom infrastructure, deploy resources, and then destroy the infrastructure.

 ## Prerequisites